 Contact us by email to be notified of future dates of this seminar.

-Newly licensed architects may apply for this annual award which recognizes significant contributions of individuals, at an early stage of their career, to the AIA New York Chapter and/or their community.
-For eligibility, procedures and deadline, visit the ENYA Merit Award page.
+Newly licensed architects and associates on the path to licensure may apply for this annual award which recognizes significant contributions of individuals, at an early stage of their career, to the AIA New York Chapter and/or their community.
+For eligibility, procedures and deadline, visit the ENYA ARE Scholarship page.

 Jason Pettigrew ARE Scholarship Award